Ad-White/my-vehicle-history/TESTING.md

 - Bug 5:

 This bug was something I had noticed on my mobile device.
 With an open tab, alongside all my other tabs.
 If I had left the site whilst signed in, and later return.
 I was recieving the error shown below.
+I expected it to have something to do with loosing the cookie for the signed in user?
+I have taken the course of action to apply a `try` `except` clause around the sign_in function with the hope that the user will be re-directed to the Sign_In page.

 ![screenshot](documentation/key_error.png)

+- Bug 6:

+This relates to the errors being reported through HTML validation by direct input with regards to the modals used within the site.
+Duplication of modal ID's.
+And my attempts to fix it.
+I have tried to take a programmatic approach to this, as the results from the database are within a loop.
+I have tried to make the ID's unique by attaching the `
+After some research and trialing, I found that